 The falls was said to be 70m tall as it faced the Oster Fjord (Osterfjorden; the fjord of cheese?).

-We were able to see the falls from the stone road bridge right before the tunnel, which yielded the photo you see at the top of this page.
+As for our experiences, we were able to see the falls from the stone road bridge right before the tunnel.

-We also went to the bottom of the bridge where it was possible to go under it and scramble closer to the waterfall itself.
+There, it was possible to go under that bridge and scramble closer to the waterfall itself though it would involve getting wet, I’m sure.

-This waterfall had the distinction of being on the only river in the Vaksdal municipality (kommune) that wasn’t disturbed for hydroelectric purposes (at least as of our visit in June 2005).
+This waterfall had the distinction of being on the only river in the Vaksdal municipality (kommune) that wasn’t disturbed for hydroelectric purposes (at least as of our visits in June 2005 and June 2019).

 According to my Norwegian dictionary, the word hes meant “horse”, but the word “hesje” meant haydrying rack.